 “Cascading Stylesheets”

-Cascading stylesheets (CSS) faced short-lived resistance from website developers and owners, at first, because of poor support for it in the web browsers of the time.
-Today, common web browsers comply to a great extent with official CSS specifications, and CSS now commonly is used to define the visual style and presentation of web documents.
-For many websites, the adoption of CSS lightened the byte-load (of pages we sampled) by 30–50%.
-It also, largely, separates formatting markup from content, making maintenance simpler and allowing more-elegant solutions when using content-management systems (CMS).
+Cascading stylesheets (CSS) first faced short-lived resistance from website developers and owners because of poor support for it in the web browsers of the time.
+Today, common web browsers comply to a great extent with CSS standards, and CSS commonly is used to define the visual style and presentation of web documents.
+For many websites, adoption of CSS lightened the byte-load (of pages we sampled) by 30–50%.
+It also, used well, separates formatting markup from content, making maintenance simpler and allowing more-elegant solutions in content-management systems (CMS).
 The first standard for CSS was formalized as a W3C recommendation in 1996.

-Generally, HTML with CSS offers a streamlined alternative to older, code-heavy methods of implementing web designs.
-In general, a site employing CSS:
+Generally, HTML with CSS offers a streamlined alternative to code-heavier methods of implementing web designs.
+In general, a site employing CSS efficiently:

-• adapts more easily for display on mobile devices and other display sizes, and for print
+- adapts more easily for mobile devices, other display sizes, and print

 It is worth noting that CSS cannot and was never intended to entirely replace Javascript; and tabular data still may be best represented using HTML tables that formerly were forced to serve layout purposes.
 Each technology has its strengths and appropriate uses.